-After an auto accident claim is started, the insurance company will first determine who was “at fault” for causing the accident.
+After an Uber accident claim is started, the insurance company will first determine who was “at fault” for causing the accident.
 They do this because the person or party who was legally responsible (liable) for causing as accident also has a legal obligation to compensate victims for all injuries and property damage caused by that accident.

 In many cases, liability is straightforward.
 One driver was at fault, and the other was not.
 But often, liability becomes far more complicated.
 Perhaps each driver was partly at fault.
 Maybe a rideshare company or employer is also partly at fault.
 Sometimes an auto manufacturer can even be at fault for making a defective vehicle.
 In these cases, it is absolutely critical that injury victims are represented by an experienced personal injury lawyer in Pennsylvania who can protect their right to compensation in the face of complicated legal issues.